 Capacity Utilization (ICU) calculation with 1,700 vehicles per lane per hour and a .05 clearance interval.
 Calculations will be based upon "current" arterial link and turning movement counts projected to opening year.
-Projects must meet a minimum existing or projected LOS of "D" (.81 v/c) to qualify for priority consideration for funding.
+Projects must meet a minimum existing or projected LOS of "D" (.81 v/c) to qualify for priority consideration for funding. -Existing LOS is determined using current 24-hour traffic counts/turning movements (averaging AM/PM peaks) for the proposed segment.
+However, for projects where traffic volumes follow unconventional patterns (e.g. unidirectional congestion, large disparity between AM and PM peaks, etc.) alternate methodologies for determining LOS can be proposed.
+These will be considered by the TAC and granted a technical variance on a case by case basis.
 Projects that do not meet the minimum LOS "D" can be submitted, but are not guaranteed consideration as part of the competitive process.